Subtotal | $0.00 |

 “The Travel Agency really is a dispensary for the community,” she said.
 “The first time I went there, I stood outside for a second and just watched the people going into the dispensary.
 The diversity was so inspiring and exactly what we wanted this campaign to highlight.”

 Upon entering the gallery, visitors were greeted with portraits, the literal Faces of Cannabis, hanging from the ceiling.
-Each photo was accompanied by a compelling narrative that spoke to the healing and harmonious role the plant serves for exhibit participants and the greater cannabis community.
+Each photo was accompanied by a compelling narrative that spoke to the plant’s healing and harmonious role for exhibit participants and the greater cannabis community.

 Attendees found themselves surrounded by a tapestry of stories brought to life through photos captured by photographer Matthew Yoscary and video interviews captured by Honeysuckle Magazine.
 Those who walked through the free exhibit had the opportunity to contribute their own stories as well.